Modeling Reachability Types with Logical Relations: Related Work

-\bfparagraph{Effect-Based Program Transformation} Close to our approach that uses effects for validating program transformations, \citet{DBLP:conf/ppdp/BentonKBH07, DBLP:conf/popl/Benton0N14} developed denotational, semantic relational models based on a monotonic regions and effects for a higher-order language with dynamically allocated first-order mutable stores, and with high-order stores without dynamic allocation~\cite{DBLP:conf/ppdp/BentonKBH09}.
+\bfparagraph{Effect-Based Program Transformation} Close to our approach that uses effects for validating program transformations, \citet{DBLP:conf/ppdp/BentonKBH07, DBLP:conf/popl/Benton0N14} developed denotational, semantic relational models based on a monotonic regions and effects for a higher-order language with dynamically allocated first-order mutable stores, and with high-order stores without dynamic allocation~\cite{DBLP:conf/aplas/BentonKHB06,DBLP:conf/ppdp/BentonKBH09}.
 Our world model is adapted from \citet{DBLP:conf/ppdp/BentonKBH07}'s work, and our use of observable write effects to prove observational equivalence coincides with \citet{DBLP:conf/popl/Benton0N14}'s work.
 Unlike their works, we adopt a big-step operational semantics based on closures and environments, which is closer to real language implementations.
 In addition, our effect system does not track allocation effects, thus, our models assume allocation always occurs during the reduction of a term.
 This design works well, as we can leverage reachability qualifiers.
 For example, the absence of the freshness marker indicates values do not reach fresh locations.
-In this case, freshly allocated locations cannot be reached from clients.
+In this case, freshly allocated locations cannot be reached from clients. \citet{DBLP:conf/ppdp/Benton0N16} developed models to validate effect-dependent program transformations for concurrent programs, which is beyond the scope of this work and left as future work.